 - Generating Ideas (using the 10-Ideas Sheet)

-We teach children how to generate their own ideas for writing because if we didn’t we would be inadvertently train the children in our class to be dependent rather than independent writers.
-Writing prompts, story starters and stimuli are just a few ways we communicate to children that they are not capable of writing and thinking on their own.
-They are also incredibly inefficient ways of getting children to write.
-They waste valuable writing time (Jacobson, 2010)
+We teach children how to generate their own ideas for writing because if we didn’t we may inadvertently train the children in our class to be dependent rather than independent writers.
+Writing prompts, story starters and stimuli are just a few ways we may communicate to children that they are not capable of writing and thinking on their own.
+It could be argued that they are also incredibly inefficient ways of getting children to write.
+According to Jacobson (2000), they can waste valuable writing time.

 - Boxing-Up (using our Genre-Booklets)